American Depositions/Canadian Discovery Examinations

-A deposition is a proceeding which is unique to the U.S. legal system whereby attorneys from the States come to the UK and the Continent to take evidence from witnesses based here.
-BIVR has a lot of members who have vast experience and are realtime-proficient in taking depositions in all areas (whether it be pharma, patent, Lloyd’s insurance, telecommunications, etc) both here in the UK and also on the Continent.
-If you require a reporter here or in Europe, please use our Reporter Search facility to find a deposition reporter.
-If you cannot find one from the list, please email our Secretary at firstname.lastname@example.org as not all of our members choose to opt in to the Reporter Search.
+A deposition is a proceeding which is unique to the US legal system whereby attorneys from the States come to the UK and the Continent to take evidence from witnesses based here.
+BIVR has a lot of members who have vast experience and are realtime-proficient in taking depositions in all areas (whether it be pharma, patent, Lloyd’s insurance, telecommunications, etc) both here in the UK, on the Continent and further afield.

 A form of alternative dispute resolution, arbitrations are a process in which a disagreement between two or more parties is resolved by impartial individuals, called arbitrators.
 There are a number of varying jurisdictions/rules in arbitrations, such as International Chamber of Commerce, ICSID and UNCITRAL, just to name a few.
 The arbitral panel can be composed of a single arbitrator or a three-person panel.
 In the case of a sole arbitrator, the parties try and agree between themselves who will hear the matter.
 In the instance of a three-person panel, each party elects a co-arbitrator and the co-arbitrators, through agreement, elect the chairman.
 If agreement cannot be reached, the body in charge of the arbitration will appoint the member(s).
 Evidence is taken similar to that in a courtroom.